jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 }
 {% endhighlight %}

-You may have noticed that our render function is more of less a referentially transparent function.
+You may have noticed that our render function is more or less a referentially transparent function.
 That is, it maps some data to HTML.
 If we call the render with the same data, we will always get the same result.
 This is a very nice property!

+As a bonus, we have also made our component much easier to test because we don't have to account for state mutations.

 ## Eliminating Local States

-It has taken me a long time to realize that local states are harmful.

 Having local states littered across multiple components can quickly get out of hand.
 Each mutable state means yet another thing we have to keep in our head when trying to reason about our application.